What Is an English Degree Like in the US?

 Growth projection: 8% (faster than average), according to the BLS

-Why Study English Literature in the United States
+Why Study English or Literature in the United States

 According to U.S. News & World Report, 15 of the top 25 arts and humanities programs in the world are located in the United States.
 Opportunities to express personal ideas, criticism, and interpretations combine with creative writing classes where students can learn how to put those ideas and arguments into words.
 Advisors can help English lit students follow their dreams while building an employable resume, and the breadth of internships available in the US allows students to test their plan in a professional setting.